2015 Rise in Traffic Deaths Underscores Need for Quick Action

 Jaime Leonen was one of 23 people who died while walking in San Diego last year, and one of 54 people who died in traffic crashes.
 Circulate San Diego and Vision Zero Coalition partners BikeSD and AARP honored these lives in a press conference Tuesday, February 2 by placing 54 pairs of shoes on the steps of Civic Plaza.
 The numbers for 2015 represent a 17% increase in deaths for all modes, and a particularly alarming increase of 42% in serious injuries for pedestrians.

-REPORT: 2015 Regional Walk Scorecard
+San Diego Regional Walk Scorecard – 2015

 Like many Americans, San Diegans increasingly demand safe, walkable neighborhoods.
 From City Heights to Carmel Valley, El Cajon to Solana Beach, Lemon Grove to Escondido, families contact our office to learn how to make their streets more walkable.